 - Discuss results, take-aways and potential interventions.

 As everyone looked at the results it became instantly clear to the team that they lacked shared understanding of the outcomes.
-There were both visual and audible signs that the team gained key insights into how to start resolving tension. (e.g. wide opened eyes, tilting of heads, small sighs and laughs and a few ‘oh’s’ ) Since everyone though the exercise had had such profound impact and people were hungry the team showed their appreciation and we left for lunch without discussing take-aways.
+There were both visual and audible signs that the team gained key insights on how to start resolving tension. (e.g. wide opened eyes, tilting of heads, small sighs and laughs and a few ‘oh’s’ ) Since everyone though the exercise had had such profound impact and people were hungry we left for lunch without discussing take-aways.
 On a personal note I saw enough signs to believe they were going to figure out next steps without my support.

 As I stated earlier this exercise is great at highlighting the level of shared understanding a team has coming out of a collaborative meeting.
 It also hints at what influences the level of shared understanding.
-In a business, collaborative and goal oriented context achieving shared understanding is crucial.
-Anecdotally it’s also profoundly challenging and too few organisations excel at it.
-I believe that one reason is that not enough time has been spent to understand influential aspects of creating shared understanding throughout an organisation and the lack of tools thereof.
-In my next post I will expand on this topic and provide a holistic tool.1
+Achieving shared understanding is crucial in a business, collaborative and goal oriented context.
+Anecdotally it’s also profoundly challenging, and too few organisations excel at it.
+In general organisations lack insight on factors that influence shared understanding.
+In my next post I will expand on this topic and provide a holistic tool.